jestjs/jest/docs/Configuration.md

 };
 ```

+:::info Legacy Fake Timers

-If for some reason you have to use legacy implementation, here is how to enable it globally (additional options are not supported):
+For some reason you might have to use legacy implementation of fake timers.
+Here is how to enable it globally (additional options are not supported):

 ```json
 {